mapbox/mapbox-directions-swift/README.md

 ## Tests

-To run the included unit tests, you need to use [Carthage](https://github.com/Carthage/Carthage) to install the dependencies.
+To run the included unit tests, you need to use [Carthage](https://github.com/Carthage/Carthage) 0.19 or above to install the dependencies.

 1. `carthage build --platform iOS`
 1. `open MapboxDirections.xcodeproj`